psu13/mutable-hakyll/posts/rip-rose-tea.md

 able to get it again.
 Sigh.

-Along with [the O](/rip-the-o.html), the loss of Rose Tea will now be something that I forever associate with this particular point in history, although it's likely that the place would have shut down anyway.
+Along with [the O](/rip-the-o.html), the loss of Rose Tea will now be something that I forever associate with this particular point in history, although it's possible that the place would have shut down anyway.
 As the manager said: they had been planning something like this for a while.